amyngb/NewsfeedRepo/README.md

 ### Persistence Information
-Entity Relationship Diagram: https://ibb.co/yR6vHg7 Instead of using an in memory repository, I'd create a SQL database with the above entity relationships and use CRUD operations.
+Entity Relationship Diagram: https://ibb.co/yR6vHg7 Instead of using an in-memory repository (the list of Articles), I'd create a SQL database with the above entity relationships and use CRUD operations.